 Evening CPD sessions consisting of a talk and practical demonstrations of what veterinary physiotherapy and hydrotherapy is and how it can be of benefit to your clients.
 Aimed at vets and vet nurses.

 Physiotherapy training days aimed at qualified animal physiotherapists and hydrotherapists

 From Summer 2020 Valiant Veterinary Physiotherapy will be running a range of canine first aid courses.

-You can find our centre details via the ProTrainings link below.
+You can find our centre details on our First Aid Training page and via the ProTrainings link below.
 ProTrainings also provide a range of online courses that you can purchases via their website.